 We engineers are good at doing FMEAs to understand how products may fail; if you have a small operation like Fred's, run an FMEA on the business.
 One clear failure point is inadequate control of the source code, as well as poor backups of that code.
 I wrote (http://www.embedded.com/electronics-blogs/break-points/4436135/On-backups) about this recently.

-We routinely do worst case analysis to insure our creations will work over temperature extremes.
+We routinely do worst case analysis to ensure our creations will work over temperature extremes.
 The same should be done for the business.

 Published November 20, 2014